cech12/BucketLib/README.md

 ```

 Replace `${project.bucketlib_version}` with the version of BucketLib that you want to use.
 The actual versions can be found on the Github Releases page.

+For detailed information please see the [Developer Guide](https://github.com/cech12/BucketLib/wiki/Developer-Guide).